Studio Two, EMI Studios, Abbey Road

-The song was Rocky Raccoon, and was recorded during this 7pm-3am session.
-All four Beatles were present, although George Harrison did not play on the backing track, instead choosing to observe from the studio control room.
+The song was Rocky Raccoon.
+All four Beatles were present for the 7pm-3am session, although George Harrison did not play on the backing track, instead choosing to observe from the studio control room.

 The song was recorded in nine takes, with Paul McCartney on vocals and acoustic guitar, Ringo Starr on drums, and John Lennon alternating between bass guitar and harmonica.
 Take eight from the session was released on 1996's Anthology 3.